rohrl/frontprop/README.md

 ## Citation

-If you find this repository useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:

 ```
 @software{frontprop,